telerik/winforms-docs/richtexteditor/features/styles/styles.md

 * Paragraph properties are inherited from the paragraph style part in its base linked style.

-* Span properties are inherited from the span style part in its base linked style.Linked style
+* Span properties are inherited from the span style part in its base linked style

+### Linked style

 Linked styles are composite styles and their components are a paragraph and a span style with link between them.
 When paragraph properties need to be applied they are taken from the linked paragraph style and accordingly when span properties need to be applied they are taken from the linked span style.

 Linked styles can be based on other linked styles or on paragraph styles.